 Guilt and shame are common emotions for people recovering from experience or trauma that has directly hurt themselves or other people.

-But there are a multitude of reasons why a person might feel this guilt in addiction recovery.
+But there is a multitude of reasons why a person might feel this guilt in addiction recovery.

 Some people feel undeserving of happiness or sobriety, while others might feel like they have done too much damage to their own and other’s lives.